sheljohn/siglot/README.md

 #Siglot: Signal and Slots made simpler for everyone

-Siglot is an easy to read/understand, standalone, single-header, STL-only, C++11 implementation of Signals and Slots.
+Siglot is a clean, easy to read/understand, standalone, single-header, STL-only, C++11 implementation of Signals and Slots.

 ### About